 What to expect on your first visit

-These questions are not only about your current problem, but also about your digestion, daily habits, sleep patterns, reproductive functions, and so on.
-We ask these questions to get a picture of you as a whole and to deduce the locations of imbalances.
+The questions in the initial interview are not just about your current problem.
+We want to know about your digestion, daily habits, sleep patterns, reproductive functions, and so on.
+We ask questions to get a picture of you as a whole and to uncover the locations of imbalances.

 For more information on what to wear and what to expect from the treatment, please visit the individual services pages.